 Stuart started out working in digital marketing for 10 years before making a career change 5 years ago into the non-profit sector in fundraising.
 This led him to volunteer with Oxfam for their annual music fundraisers (Oxjam).
 Part of the Client Relations team, Stuart is on hand to handle tickets, queries and everything in between.
 In his free time, Stuart is passionate about mini-golf, (remaining undefeated since 2018), as well as improving his pool skills and studying counselling online.
 During lockdown, he started collecting football shirts sponsored by famous bands and musicians (because why not?!).

-Joining us from Code4000, Ben makes up part of the developer team in Manchester.
+Lover of everything Sheffield, Ben makes up part of the developer team in Manchester.
 A lover of festivals, Ben often volunteers at new and upcoming events to get his music fix.
 When he’s not knee-deep in code, he’s shaking a cocktail.
 His favourite?
 The Manhattan.

 Finding neuroscience too much of a walk in the park, Katia turned her hand to UX and is a core part of the Hive’s research team.
 Driven by positive impact and ethical tech solutions, she translates digital behaviours into tangible results online.
 Outside of the hive, Katia campaigns for charities in her native Ukraine, creates resin art and skateboards, making us all feel incredibly lazy…/katia-lanovyk/